-Lastly you can also include evidence in the form of your reflection and analysis of your teaching.
-This includes your explanation of what you do and why you do it, and most importantly, how you have evaluated your teaching and how you have enhanced and improved your teaching.
+Lastly you should also include evidence in the form of your reflection and analysis of your teaching.
+This includes your examples and anecdotes to illustrate your claims; Your analysis of your teaching such as how your teaching links to best practice or research or how your practice is innovative; and finally, your explanation of what you do and why you do it, such as how you provide leadership in teaching and learning, or how you contribute to the teaching and learning environment.
+Most importantly, include evidence of how you have evaluated your teaching and how you have enhanced and improved your teaching.